Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 If you want to spend time at the beach, bring your swimming clothes with you.

-I was unlucky and had two rainy days (out of the three I stayed there) – but normally, May or June is great for visiting and September.
+I was unlucky and had two rainy days (out of the three days I stayed there) – but normally, May or June is great for visiting as is September.

 However, if you want to spend most of your time at the beach, then the summer months are probably the best time to visit.
-However, it gets busy during the summer months with tons of visitors (especially but not exclusively from Russia).
+It gets busy during the summer months with tons of visitors (especially but not exclusively from Russia).

 If you arrive by car, I suggest booking your accommodation just outside the old town.
 Free parking is available about 1 km outside of the town center and walking to the old town.

 By car, it is also very easy to get to Sveti Stefan.
-However, you can also get to Sveti Stefan by bus – it is quite easy and affordable.
+You can also get to Sveti Stefan by bus – it is quite easy and affordable.

 THINGS TO DO IN BUDVA IN A DAY OR TWO